Or, The Equal Opportunity Celebrant – Part 2

 Fillings among the Cantonese types are dense and sweet and include lotus seed paste, white lotus seed paste, red bean paste, and mung bean paste, sometimes with one or two salted duck egg yolks (representing the harvest moon) snuggled within.
 In addition, there are five-nut (or -kernel or -seed) versions, packed with chopped peanuts, walnuts, almonds, pumpkin seeds, and watermelon seeds as well as a variety made with Jinhua ham, dried winter melon, and other fruits buried among the nuts; its flavor was a little herby, not unlike rosemary, but I couldn’t quite identify it.
 These last two were particularly tasty.
-All are about 3 inches wide and 1½ inches high and sell for about $4.50–$6; mini-versions are available as well.
+All are about 3 inches wide and 1½ inches high and sell for about $4.50–$6 as of this writing; mini-versions are available as well.

 A visit to Flushing exhibited all of these as well as some outstanding fruity varieties including pineapple, lychee, and pandan; these can be best described as translucent fruit pastes and are perfect for the novitiate – a gateway mooncake if ever there was one.